pvtl/docker-dev/docs/php.md

 ## Installing PHP extensions

+> Need to connect to Microsoft SQL Server?
+Read the next FAQ.

 A great selection of extensions are pre-installed, but you can add your own too.

 We are using the [official PHP Docker images](https://hub.docker.com/_/php) and they include a script which assists with installing and enabling PHP extensions.